chensun96/Browser-Fingerprint-Randomization/README.md

 We randomized values in browser fingerprint indentifers to verify our hypothesis.

-experiment_Init.py is a python script to train personas (through browsing websites), and collecting advertisements.
+experiment_Init.py is a python script to train personas (through browsing websites), and collect advertisements.

 weblist.json contains websites will be visited to train personas. testlist.json contains websites will be used to collect advertisements.